The Historical Degrees ( 15° – 16° )

-A. Paul Williams – Sovereign Prince
+Paul F. Poulin – Sovereign Prince

-Jeremiah J. King – Senior Warden
+Jeremiah J. King – High Priest

-Derrick J. Gittleman – Junior Warden
+Derrick J. Gittleman – Senior Warden

-David K. Horne – Master of Ceremonies
+David K. Horne – Junior Warden

-Casey W. Graffam – Master of Entrances
+Casey W. Graffam – Master of Ceremonies

 A Council of Princes of Jerusalem has the responsibility to confer the 15°-16° which are referred to as “historical degrees.”
 These degrees explore the conflicts and politics in the rebuilding of the Temple of Solomon.